microsoft/FluidFramework/api-report/telemetry-utils.api.md

 import { EventEmitter } from 'events';
 import { EventEmitterEventType } from '@fluidframework/common-utils';
 import { IDisposable } from '@fluidframework/core-interfaces';
+import { IErrorBase } from '@fluidframework/container-definitions';
 import { IEvent } from '@fluidframework/common-definitions';
+import { IGenericError } from '@fluidframework/container-definitions';
 import { ILoggingError } from '@fluidframework/core-interfaces';
 import { ITaggedTelemetryPropertyType } from '@fluidframework/core-interfaces';
 import { ITelemetryBaseEvent } from '@fluidframework/core-interfaces';